gfauredev/nixos-config/README.md

 Run the command `nixos-generate-config --root /mnt --dir .` to create a hardware config in this directory.

-Then, correct with according to choosen system/partitioning/ template.
+Then, compare with choosen system hardware configuration and fix it if needed.

 PS : UUIDs can be got with `lsblk -o NAME,SIZE,UUID,LABEL`.